awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 **What you need to do before upgrading to 1\.16 worker nodes**

 `kube-proxy --resource-containers` flag has been deprecated in [Kubernetes 1.16](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.16.md#deprecations-and-removals).
-If your cluster was created and upgraded since EKS 1.11, your `kube-proxy` daemonset spec has `--resource-containers` flag.
+If your cluster was created and upgraded since EKS 1.10 or 1.11, your `kube-proxy` daemonset spec has `--resource-containers` flag.
 This fails in Kubernetes 1.16, and must be removed before upgrading to EKS 1.16.
-We highly recommend creating `"kube-proxy-config"` configmap and update `kube-proxy` daemonset spec as follows:
+You can simply remove `--resource-containers` flag from `kube-proxy` daemonset spec, or create/apply `"kube-proxy-config"` configmap and `kube-proxy` daemonset spec as follows:

 ```
 ---